stanford-cs149/asst3/cloud_readme.md

 ## Setting up the VM environment ##

 1. CUDA should be by default installed.
-You can double check the cuda version using `nvidia-smi` and see an output similar to the following.
+You can check the cuda version using `nvidia-smi` and see an output similar to the following.
 The CUDA version should be **12.4** and the GPU we are using is **NVIDIA T4G**.
 ~~~~
 ubuntu@ip-172-31-32-141:~$ nvidia-smi
 Thu Oct 24 21:34:13 2024